 We maintained our very high standards throughout.
 This was not without its challenges however, with many changes required to ensure we conformed to the frequently changing Government, Ofsted/Early Years Foundation Stage, Safeguarding, ACAS and Health & Safety Executive COVID guidelines, whilst still maintaining an opportunity for fun and development for the children.
-Part of our re-opening framework included undertaking new risk assessments, and establishing or updating policies, procedures and a "COVID secure" re-opening action plan.
+Part of our re-opening framework included undertaking new risk assessments and establishing or updating policies and procedures.

-We were extremely thankful for the on-going support from our regular funders and we were also fortunate to obtain some Emergency COVID Response funding.
-In the face of lock-down, we concluded we needed to diversify our marketing, communications, networking and fundraising, and undertook new digital training.
-As a result, we have increased our digital presence considerably via improved and new social media platforms, website, on-line newsletters, marketing design and promotional videos.
+We were extremely thankful for the on-going support from our regular funders, and we were also fortunate to obtain some Emergency COVID Response funding.
+During this year we have increased our digital presence considerably via improved and new social media platforms, website, on-line newsletters, marketing design and promotional videos.

-Our partnership working continued, with participation in on-line forums with other third sector organisations, businesses, disability and diversity groups, along with collaborations that led to many successful virtual fundraising events during the year, with the aim of improving awareness, well-being and community engagement of local residents.
+Our partnership working continued, with participation in on-line forums with other third sector organisations, businesses, disability and diversity groups, along with collaborations that led to successful virtual fundraising events, such as the Rotary Club of Brentwood's Quiz in aid of BOSP, in addition to a return to face-to-face fundraisers during the year, including BOSP's 30th Anniversary Ball, the Billericay Christmas Market and a Sparkling Lunch, all of which raised invaluable funds whilst improving awareness, well-being and community engagement.

 It was always in our strategic long-term plan to have our own sole use premises from which to deliver activities from and to provide us with greater autonomy and flexibility, which was never needed more so than during the height of the pandemic.
-So, we were delighted to obtain our own permanent self-contained Centre in Wat Tyler Country Park in February 2021, along with larger, better ventilated office space to support the welfare of our staff and our growth from weekend and school holiday provision to six days a week support and care.
+So, having our own permanent self-contained Centre in Wat Tyler Country Park since

+February 2021 proved invaluable when shared spaces were not available for hire.
+Our larger, better ventilated office space to support the welfare of our staff and our growth, from weekend and school holiday provision to six days a week, also enabled an easier transition for staff to return to the office full-time.